 California

 The California chapter of Poetic Justice began in 2019 at Las Colinas Detention and Reentry Facility in San Diego.
-Since then, we have expanded to both of the California women’s state prisons.
-Our chapter of Poetic Justice uses a community-based approach as we acknowledge the loss of women from our communities and the urgent need to heal.
-With the help of our Incarcerated Advisory Board, system-impacted team members and our community we hope to uplift the voices of those who society has rendered voiceless.
+Since then, we have expanded to the California Institution for Women, the Central California Women’s Facility, the San Diego Youth Transition Center, and East Mesa Reentry Facility.
+Our chapter of Poetic Justice uses a community-based approach as we acknowledge the loss of our neighbors, family, coworkers and friends from our communities, and the urgent need to heal.
+With help from our Incarcerated Advisory Board, Poetic Justice system-impacted team members uplift the voices of people experiencing incarceration today.

 Poetic Justice California currently teaches in the following facilities:

-California Institution for Women, where Voices On The Inside and the Children’s Literature Project were started and where we teach both In-Person and Distance Learning classes.
+California Institution for Women, where Voices On The Inside and the Children’s Literature Project were started, where we teach both In-Person and Distance Learning classes weekly, and offer programming and special events that reach approximately 415 incarcerated poets each year.

-Central California Women’s Facility, the second largest women’s facility in the US, where we teach both In-person and Distance Learning classes.
+Central California Women’s Facility, the second largest women’s facility in the US, where Poetic Justice aims to reach approximately 125 incarcerated poets each year.

-Las Colinas Detention and Reentry Facility, the only women’s jail in San Diego County, is where we teach in-person classes in various units, some of which have no other programming available.
+Las Colinas Detention and Reentry Facility, the only women’s jail in San Diego County, where we teach in-person classes in various units, some of which have no other programming available.
+Our impact reaches between 200 and 300 incarcerated poets each year.

 Demographic Breakdown

-Poetic Justice believes in providing transformative healing for all individuals in women’s prisons and jails.
+Poetic Justice believes in providing transformative healing for all individuals in women’s prisons, jails, and youth facilities.
 Like our team members, our participants come to this work with a variety of lived experiences, diverse cultural & ethnic backgrounds, and varying ages.
-As a community we celebrate our differences while holding a belief in our shared humanity.
+As a community, we celebrate our differences while holding a belief in our shared humanity.
 We work in collaboration with our participants to create a space to heal, for everyone.

 Oftentimes, people with lived experiences are left out of the conversation.
-With the acknowledgement that 70% of our participants are mothers, we knew there was an urgent need to address the harm done to our communities when mothers, grandmothers; and caretakers are systemically removed.
-Poetic Justice hopes to provide a space where women can heal, not only themselves, but their children, families; and communities through their words.
+With the acknowledgement that 70% of our participants are mothers, we knew there was an urgent need to address the harm done to our communities when mothers, grandmothers; and caretakers are not provided with alternatives to incarceration.
+Poetic Justice hopes to provide a space where through their words women can heal, not only themselves, but their children, families, and communities.

-In just one 2024 California Poetic Justice class of 18 participants, a total of 253 years have been served in prison to this date.
-There are currently 191,600 women incarcerated in the US (Prison Policy Initiative, 2024).
+In just one current Poetic Justice California class of 18 participants, a total of 253 years have been served in prison so far.
+There are 191,600 women incarcerated in the US today (PPI, 2024).

 Read our words.